Mark Appel: Professional career

-Houston Astros (2013–2016)
+Houston Astros

+Minor leagues

 The Houston Astros selected Appel with the first overall pick in the 2013 Major League Baseball draft.
 On June 19, he signed with the Astros for a signing bonus worth $6.35 million.
 Appel made his professional debut in July with the Tri-City ValleyCats of the Low-A New York–Penn League.
 After making two starts for Tri-City, the Astros promoted Appel to the Quad Cities River Bandits of the Single-A Midwest League.
 When Appel joined Quad Cities, teaming with Carlos Correa, this marked the first time that two consecutive first overall draft picks played for the same minor league team.
 The Astros ended Appel's season in August, with approximately 140 innings pitched on the season, between college and minor league baseball.
 For Tri-City and Quad Cities, Appel pitched to a 3–1 record in 10 games started, with a 3.79 ERA and 33 strikeouts with nine walks in 38 innings.

 The Astros invited Appel to spring training in 2014 as a non-roster player.
 Appel underwent an appendectomy in January, which delayed his preparations for the 2014 season.
 He was reassigned to minor league camp, where he made his spring debut.
 He started for the Astros in their final spring training game, throwing three scoreless innings against the Rojos del Águila de Veracruz of the Mexican League.
 The Astros assigned Appel to the Lancaster JetHawks of the High-A California League at the start of the regular season.
-He struggled with his adaptation to the Astros' tandem starting rotation, and went to extended spring training after four starts.
+He struggled with his adaptation to the Astros' tandem starting rotation (under which an eight man rotation pitches every fourth game), and went to extended spring training after four starts.
 After a month, he returned to Lancaster.
 After pitching to a 2–5 record and a 9.74 ERA in 12 starts for Lancaster, the Astros promoted Appel to the Corpus Christi Hooks of the Double-A Texas League.
 Jeff Luhnow, the Astros' general manager, noted Lancaster's "hostile pitching environment", and stated that it was the Astros' intention to have Appel pitch in Corpus Christi in 2014 regardless of his performance in Lancaster.
 Appel finished the regular season with a 1–2 win–loss record and a 3.69 ERA in seven games for Corpus Christi.
 These struggles were attributed to command struggles and a low strikeout rate.
 The Astros then assigned him to the Salt River Rafters of the Arizona Fall League after the season, where he had a 2.61 ERA and 24 strikeouts to eight walks in 31 innings pitched, while limiting opponents to a .167 batting average against.